Amanda Cats-Barill is a Senior Programme Officer in Asia and the Pacific region office.

-Amanda Cats-Baril is International IDEA’s Senior Programme Officer and serves as a constitution-building adviser for the Asia Pacific region.
-In this capacity she supports constitution-building processes in Nepal, Myanmar and the Philippines, amongst other contexts, through the provision of technical assistance to governments, civil society organizations and International IDEA projects.
-Issues of focus in these processes include federalism, decentralization and autonomy arrangements; systems of government; and accountability institutions, rule of law and human rights.
+Cats-Baril serves as a constitution advisor for the Asia-Pacific region.
+In this role, she supports constitution-making processes in Nepal, Myanmar, and the Philippines, among other contexts, by providing technical assistance to governments, civil society organizations, and international projects.
+Topics of focus in these processes include federalism, decentralization and autonomy agreements, government systems, accountability institutions, the rule of law, and human rights.

-She also contributes to the development, adaptation and application of knowledge products and tools at the global and regional level and the strengthening of regional platforms for knowledge-sharing and networking.
+Cats-Baril also contributes to developing, adapting, and applying knowledge products and tools at the global and regional level and strengthening regional platforms for knowledge exchange and networking.

-Cats-Baril is an international lawyer who specializes in constitutional law, human rights, post-conflict transitions and democratization.
-She focuses on the promotion and protection of minority, particularly indigenous peoples, rights and interests in the context of large scale development and government reform processes, with an emphasis on constitution-building.
+Cats-Baril is an international lawyer specializing in constitutional law, human rights, post-conflict transitions and democratization.
+She focuses on the promotion and protection of minorities, especially indigenous peoples, rights and interests in the context of large-scale development and government reform processes, with an emphasis on constitution development.

-Upon receiving her juris doctorate from NYU School of Law, Cats-Baril was awarded the Arthur Helton Fellowship for Global Human Rights to work with local civil society organizations in Nepal on strategic human rights advocacy.
-She has since conducted legal research and programme design around Asia for international organizations including UNDP, World Bank, The Asia Foundation and the International Working Group on Indigenous Affairs.
+Upon receiving his JD from the NYU School of Law, Cats-Baril was awarded the Arthur Helton Fellowship for Global Human Rights to work with local civil society organizations in Nepal to defend strategic human rights.
+Since then, she has conducted legal research and program design in Asia for international organizations such as UNDP, the World Bank, the Asia Foundation, and the International Task Force on Indigenous Affairs.